 EWU ROTC Nursing Program

 The top degree program in the Eastern Washington University (EWU) Army Reserve Officer Training Corps (ROTC) battalion is nursing.
-Due to the high number of nursing Cadets, the “Fighting Eagles” Battalion is one of the few ROTC units that commissions Army nurses each year.
+Due to the high number of nursing Cadets, the “Fighting Eagles” Battalion has the largest Cadet nursing program in Washington State and the Inland Northwest.

 Nursing Cadets attend university classes and enroll into an ROTC class each quarter where they will learn leadership skills.
 Through the ROTC program our Cadets are given more responsibility, authority, and leadership training compared to their college counterparts to prepare them to become future health care leaders.
 ROTC is the only place where a person can explore military service WITHOUT actually being in the military.
 If after taking an ROTC class you do not feel the Army service is for you, you can choose to not enroll into ROTC the next quarter.
 Those that do decide to pursue Army service, can continue to enroll in ROTC classes and contract into the Army.
 Contracted Cadets are then given access to numerous benefits such as an ROTC scholarship.